lucasfonmiranda/gen-careers/challenges/backend.md

 # Challenge: Payment System

-You will have to build a REST API (Python and Flask are the preferrable language and runtime environment, but you may build it as you wish) that will integrate two different payment services (like building a gateway that communicate with stripe and paypal).
+You will have to build a REST API (Javascript and Nodejs are the preferrable language and runtime environment, but you may build it as you wish) that will integrate two different payment services (like building a gateway that communicate with stripe and paypal).

 ## API requirements:
  - A route to create Clients;